VCOM Internal Counseling Services

 External Counseling Services

 VCOM contracts with mental health providers in the campus community for student counseling services.
 Students are provided with contact information at the time of orientation.
+For VCOM–Auburn students, Clinical Psychologists, P.C. is the designated mental health care provider (contact information below).
 Mental health counseling provides behavioral healthcare services to VCOM for the benefits of its students and their immediate families (e.g., spouse and children) who reside with the students.
-Upon the request of a student and/or their immediate family, these agencies will provide each participant with the necessary number of sessions per year.
+Upon the request of a student and/or their immediate family, Clinical Psychologists, P.C. will provide each participant with the necessary number of sessions per year.
 The fee for the first seven visits, per issue, is covered by the agreement between VCOM and these agencies and is free to students and their immediate families.
 Visits beyond this will be at the expense of the student (or the student’s family member).
 The purpose of the sessions will be: (1) to provide crisis intervention and counseling services; (2) to determine the participant’s need for assistance, counseling, and treatment; or, (3) if appropriate, to refer the participant to one or more resources for assistance or treatment.